 The first diagnosis of mesothelioma typically occurs in men and women between the ages of 50 and 70 years.
 Mesothelioma patients, certainly, have been diagnosed at ages younger than 50 and older than 70, but diagnoses for those age groups are considered statistical anomalies.

-Does Mesothelioma Occur in a Particular Sex or Racial Demographic More than Another?
+Does Mesothelioma Occur in a Particular Sex More Often?

-What are Typical Patient Survival Rates Following a Mesothelioma Diagnosis?
+What are Typical Patient Survival Rates for Mesothelioma?